LucianoCirino/efficiency-nodes-comfyui/README.md

 </ul></details>

 <details><summary>XY Plot</summary><ul>
-• A node that allows users to specify parameters for the KSampler (Efficient) to plot on a grid.
+• A collection of nodes that allows users to specify parameters for the KSampler (Efficient) to plot on a grid.
 </ul></details>

 <details><summary>Image Overlay</summary><ul>
 • Node that allows for flexible image overlaying.
 </ul></details>

-<details><summary>Evaluate Integers</summary><ul>
-• 3 integer input node that gives the user ability to write simpleeval python expressions and output results as a INT/FLOAT/STRING.
-</ul></details>

-<details><summary>Evaluate Floats</summary><ul>
-• 3 float input node that gives the user ability to write simpleeval python expressions and output results as a INT/FLOAT/STRING.
-</ul></details>

-<details><summary>Evaluate Strings</summary><ul>
-• 3 string input node that gives the user ability to write simpleeval python expressions and output results as a STRING.
+<details><summary>SimpleEval</summary><ul>
+•  A collection of nodes that allows users to write simple Python expressions using the "simpleeval" library.
 </ul></details>

 ## **Examples:**